 Step 8 – Occupancy

 Most U.S. states follow the rules set out by HUD, a department of the federal government that administers laws and regulations regarding housing.
-The most common laws regarding security deposits are as follows:

 - One months rent – Landlords are allowed to ask for a security deposit equal to 1 (one) month’s rent;